Bliksempie/fractured-world/chronicles/001-the-living-chronicles.md

 The uninfected endure.
 They are scattered across the wastes, living like ghosts in the ruins.
 Food is rare.
 Clean water even rarer, and trust is nearly extinct.

-You are one of these uninfected survivors.
+You and {{child-name}} do not have any of the symptoms mentioned in the lab recorder message.
+Thus, you and {{child-name}} are two of these uninfected survivors.
+For now.
 Every decision and every step you take shapes not only your fate but also the future of those who walk beside you.

 There **is no cure**.
 There **are no saviors**.
 There is only the **fractured world**, and what you choose to build from the ashes.